 CAT 2020: Application Form, Online Registration, Eligibility Criteria

 Common Admission Test (CAT) will be conducted to shortlist the most eligible candidates for admission into management courses offered by different IIMs (Visakhapatnam, Ahmedabad, Udaipur, Amritsar, Bodh Gaya, Bangalore, Calcutta, Jammu, Indore, Kashipur, Lucknow, Kozhikode, Nagpur, Ranchi, Raipur, Rohtak, Shillong, Sambalpur, Tiruchirappalli, Sirmaur).
 Institutes other than IIMs will also consider CAT score for admission to their management programmes.
-Application form for the test is expected to be released in the month of August 2020 in online mode.
+The application form for the test is going to be released by 5th August 2020 in online mode.
 However, the candidates must ensure their eligibility before applying for the CAT 2020 exam.
 The candidates will be able to apply for different programmes through a single application form.

 CAT 2020 Important Highlights